alexthefirst99/spotify-to-mp3/README.md

 The app opens in your browser at `http://127.0.0.1:5001`.
 Python must be installed — the script handles everything else automatically on first run.

-> Don't have Python?
-Use the standalone app below — no installs needed.

 ## How to use

 1. Copy a Spotify playlist or track URL
-2. Paste it into the app
+2. Paste it into the app and click **Download Songs**
-3. Click **Download Songs**

-Songs are matched by ISRC code on YouTube Music, with YouTube and SoundCloud as fallbacks.
-Songs already in the output folder are skipped automatically.
+Songs are saved as MP3 files in your Downloads folder.
+Songs already downloaded are skipped automatically.

-## Standalone app for Windows (no Python required)

-Double-click `build.bat` to build.
-Output: `dist\Spotify to MP3.exe`

-The `.exe` is ~150–200 MB and includes everything bundled inside.
-Right-click → **Send to → Desktop (create shortcut)** for easy access.
+### Wrong version downloaded?

+Use the **Download from YouTube URL** card at the bottom:

+1. Copy the Spotify track URL for correct metadata
+2. Find the right version on YouTube, copy that URL
+3. Paste both — the app downloads the YouTube audio with the Spotify album art and tags

 ## Known limitations

-- **Liked Songs** is a private playlist and cannot be downloaded — move songs into a regular playlist first
+- **Liked Songs** cannot be downloaded — it's a private playlist.
+Move songs into a regular playlist first
-- Songs may fail if geo-blocked in your region or unavailable on all providers
+- Songs may fail if geo-blocked or unavailable on all providers
-- Songs with non-Latin titles may occasionally fail to match
 - Each song takes roughly 30–45 seconds to download

 ## Files

 ```
-run.command           double-click to launch on Mac (requires Python)
+run.command           launch on Mac (requires Python)
-run.bat               double-click to launch on Windows (requires Python)
+run.bat               launch on Windows (requires Python)
-build.bat             build standalone .exe for Windows (no Python needed)
+build.bat             build the .exe (requires Python, for developers only)
 app.py                backend
 templates/index.html  web UI
-spotify_to_mp3.spec   PyInstaller config (for building)
+spotify_to_mp3.spec   PyInstaller config
 ```